-Ticket purchasing is reserved for CHF members beginning
+Ticket sales are open for CHF members beginning

 (Please separate multiple email addresses with commas.)